-The first stage of a research project investigating Sisters in Crime (SinC) as a unique learning organization dedicated to supporting women mystery writers has now been completed.
+These research projects investigate Sisters in Crime (SinC) as a unique learning organization dedicated to supporting women mystery writers.

 This Social Science and Humanities Research Council of Canada (SSHRC) funded study explores the learning pathways of mature women students in universities in Canada.